Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in the league.
+- The Orioles pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Orioles have a 3.96 team ERA that ranks eighth among all MLB pitching staffs.
+- The Orioles have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.

-- The Orioles allow the seventh-fewest home runs in baseball (176 total, 1.1 per game).
+- The Orioles give up the sixth-fewest home runs in baseball (176 total, 1.1 per game).

-- His most recent time out was on Friday against the Cleveland Guardians, when the right-hander threw 3 1/3 innings, surrendering three earned runs while allowing seven hits.
+- In his most recent outing on Saturday against the Cleveland Guardians, the lefty went 7 1/3 innings, allowing one earned run while surrendering one hit.

+- The 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings across three games this season, while giving up a batting average of .150 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.